 '''

-tcc -bec mytestsuite

-or

 cd tet-root/mytestsuite

 tcc -bec

 '''

 The journal is placed in tet-root/mytestsuite/results/nnnnbec/journal.

 3. To execute test cases in a test suite called mytestsuite that are listed in a scenario called myscenario in the default scenario file: